carbon-language/carbon-lang/flang/documentation/Extensions.md

 * $ and \ edit descriptors are supported in FORMAT to suppress newline output on user prompts.
 * REAL variable and bounds in DO loops
+* Integer literals without explicit kind specifiers that are out of range for the default kind of INTEGER are assumed to have the least larger kind that can hold them, if one exists.

 Extensions supported when enabled by options
 --------------------------------------------